Drink driving as an offence is divided into categories, depending on the level of alcohol found in your blood at the time of testing.

 Your lawyer can also explain the impact that a criminal conviction for a PCA offence might have on your lifestyle, and how being disqualified from driving could affect you and your family.

-Your drink driving lawyer will know the best way to get a section 10 dismissal or conditional release order and can help you avoid conviction even if you plead guilty.
+Your drink driving lawyer will know the best way to get a non conviction order and can help you avoid conviction even if you plead guilty.

-If you are unable to get a section 10 dismissal or conditional release order, your lawyer can still help you get the best possible outcome, and work to make sure you receive a less severe sentence.
+If you are unable to get a non conviction order, your lawyer can still help you get the best possible outcome, and work to make sure you receive a less severe sentence.